githubEdit

 ShopPay1: $30

-ExchangeCredit: $10 parentPaymentRef: ShopPay1
+ExchangeCredit: $10 (Refund)

 ShopPay2: $10

 In Shopify, all payment captures are against the same order, whether it be for originally purchased items or exchange items.
 Due to this mixing of transactions in Shopify, refunds are also processed fluidly, where an exchange item may be refunded against a payment captured when making an initial purchase.
-The end result is that Shopify links the refund transaction to the capture transaction it is refunding, but the payment being refunded is not always the actual payment the customer made for the item being returned.

 Refund Processing in Shopify and HotWax Commerce

-In Shopify :The order is refunded through two payments: $30 and $10, totaling $40.
+In Shopify: The order is refunded through two payments: $30 and $10, totaling $40.
 When refunds are processed, Shopify allocates them across these payments.

 Method 1

-Attribute the two $10 amounts to the exchanged order and attribute the $20 amount to the original order
+Attribute the two $10 amounts to the exchanged order and attribute the $20 amount to the original order.

 Order Type